Skip to Main Content

 Referencing style - Chicago: Notes and Bibliography (footnotes)

-This example text shows where to place a note number and citation within the text, as well as the details of the citation in footnotes at the bottom of each page, and the bibliography (with the full details of the cited source) at the end of the document.
+This example text shows where to position superscript numbers citations within the text, the details in the associated footnotes at the bottom of the page, and Bibliography located at the bottom of the document.

 CONTENT LICENCE